wonma/100-days-of-code/log.md

 ---

 ### Day 74: January 8, Sunday

 **Today's Progress**
 Reviewed how to use fetch API in React

 - Code example: Displaying a user's profile fetched from an external API
 - Learned how to check if an object is empty using 'Object.keys()'method.

 **Thoughts**
 Although it is a slow process, I definitely feel more and more confident in understanding the basic concepts.
 I love learning JavaScript!!!

+---

+### Day 75: January 9, Monday

+**Today's Progress**
+Reviewed useReducer hook and useContext API.

+- useReducer: It is used for managing complex state.
+The more complex the state data is, the better it is to use the useReducer hook than the regular state.
+It features the concepts such as 'action object', 'type' property in the action, dispatch function, and reducer function.
+  - Code exercise: IncomeExpenseTracker
+- useContext: It's an alternative way to pass down data into multiple components without prop-drilling.
+I can wrap the top-level component with Context Provider and pass the values (data) to any child component.
+It's useful especially when I need to define a global state.
+  - Code exercise: SimpleBlog

+**Thoughts**
+It feels great to consolidate all these key React concepts!
+I cannot wait to build a real-life project with React.

 <!--